T.R.A.C.K.S.: Development and writing

 In January 2014, Marvel revealed that the thirteenth episode would be titled "T.R.A.C.K.S.", and would be written by Lauren LeFranc and Rafe Judkins, with Paul Edwards directing.
 Speaking to the non-linear nature of the episode, LeFranc said she and Judkins wanted to put the team on a mission together "and then see each of their perspectives on it–so that you really get to spend an act with every character, and get just a little more insight into who they are and how they approach the different situations."

 Casting

 In January 2014, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, and Elizabeth Henstridge would star as Phil Coulson, Melinda May, Grant Ward, Skye, Leo Fitz, and Jemma Simmons, respectively.
 It was also revealed that the guest cast for the episode would include David Conrad as Ian Quinn, Carlo Rota as Luca Russo, T. J. Ramini as Mancini, Ludwig Manukian as the Conductor, Emily Baldoni as Sofia, and a special cameo appearance by Stan Lee.
 Manukian did not receive guest star credit in the episode.
 Conrad reprises his role from earlier in the series.

 Filming and visual effects

-Filming occurred from December 3 to December 13, 2013.
+Filming occurred from December 3 to 13, 2013.
 Fillmore and Western Railway was used to film the train sequences.
 FuseFX worked on Peterson's cybernetic leg being attached.